Lotto West Australia

 Games at Lotterywest

-• Super66- Played every Saturday night for the change to win up to $1 million.
-Six numbers are drawn from 0 to 9 The idea is to match your six numbers with the six Winning Numbers in the order drawn from the barrel from either left or right on each game you have played.
+• Super66- Played every Saturday night for the chance to win up to $1 million.
+Six numbers are drawn from 0 to 9.
+The idea is to match your six numbers with the six Winning Numbers in the order drawn from the barrel from either left or right on each game you have played.
 The more numbers you match in order, the bigger your prize.
 You need at least two consecutive numbers on either end that match the Winning Numbers.
 The minimum entry for Super66 is one game.

 Buying Ticket